 PSC 517 Political Parties and Elections (4-0-4).
-Importance of political parties and elections in American political history and development of the party system; role of public opinion, parties, and interest groups in democratic politics; effects of culture, political socialization, campaign politics, and issues on voting behavior; politics of social PSC 529 Politics and Political Economy of the European Union (4 credits).
-The institutions and policy making process of the European Union (EU) and the theoretical traditions in the study of European integration.
-The institutional form of the EU and the type of European political economy and "policy" which is emerging.
+Importance of political parties and elections in American political history and development of the party system; role of public opinion, parties, and interest groups in democratic politics; effects of culture, political socialization, campaign politics, and issues on voting behavior; politics of social movements, the formation of political coalitions, and partisan realignment; party activity at state and local levels.